 Brushstrokes Pleasures (Ansley Mall), adults-only, five doors from the flagship store; adult erotica, toys/novelties, condoms, lubes, fetish gear, supplements, pumps, C-rings, nipple clamps, video head cleaners, DVD and BLU-RAY movies/ 13,000 rental titles.

-Buffedbod (1803 Summerchase Dr), in Duluth, just to north of Atlanta, Ron Serfass custom design men's swimwear, underwear, workout clothing, and body shirts.
+Buffedbod - now online store only, Ron Serfass custom design men's swimwear, underwear, workout clothing, and body shirts.

 CLOSED: Outwright Bookstore (991 Piedmont), LGBT bookstore and coffeehouse.